 Is The A-Z MagnaTab Autism Friendly?

 As a special needs parent, this item definitely helped Sam to engage more than it did our “normal” 3 year old.
 Syd got a little frustrated that the pen got pulled towards the ball, rather than carrying straight on, like a normal pen would.
 I feel that for her, a normal pen and joining the dots would probably have been more than sufficient.

 All told, I think the Magna Tab is brilliant for helping children learn how to hold a pen, and how to trace the shape of letters.
 Some of the balls do stick on occasion, and Sam did find this frustrating.
 This was easily fixed with a wipe down though.
-I think that at £30, these tabs are not cheap, but they are very durable, and feel like they will last forever – a great item for any nursery or child minder to have, or a very keen parent!
+I think that at £30, these tabs are not cheap, but they are very durable.
+Additionally, it feels like it will last forever.
+So it’s a great item for any nursery or child minder to have, or a very keen parent!

 I have only given it 4/5 as I feel it is a little on the expensive side.
 I feel that around £20 would be a fairer price.
 I’d happily buy Sam the lower case and the number versions for £20 each.
 I hope this MagnaTab Review has been useful.